 a group of people standing around a table

-If you've ever moved house, then you know exactly how stressful and physically demanding it can be.
+If you've ever moved house, you know exactly how stressful and physically demanding it can be.
 I always recommend hiring professional movers to make the transition smoother.
 But how much should you tip them, if at all?

 » Need to store your stuff?
 Check out the 10 best moving companies with storage options.

-Why Should You Tip Your Movers in 2023?
+Why Should You Tip Your Movers in 2024?

-What's the Difference Between Percentage-Based vs. Flat Rate Tips?
+Difference Between Percentage-Based vs Flat Rate Tips

 Percentage-Based